dosz-fb/SE-projects/spend_limit/Readme.md

 # Adjust Ad Account Spend Limits

-A short script to update spend_cap for a list of ad accounts.
+A script to update spend_cap for a list of ad accounts.
+Another script to reset the amount_spent for a list of ad accounts.

 see https://developers.facebook.com/docs/marketing-api/reference/ad-account#Updating